shabanraza/react-redux-router4-boilerplate/README.md

 $ yarn add modulename instead of npm install modulename
 ```

-### how to use localStorage with redux-store (synchronization between redux-store and localStorage) using redux-replicate-localforage module
+#### How to use localStorage with redux-store (synchronization between redux-store and localStorage) using redux-replicate-localforage module

  Do you want to use **localStorage** with redux state so whenever action dispatches it will update the redux store as well as localStorage state
 or